 When you’re ready to have your wedding dress cleaned, you do have a few options available to you.
 While we’d like to see every bride have their dress professionally cleaned and preserved, we understand that not all brides will be up to the task after the expense and busyness surrounding their wedding day.
 Your options are the following: store your gown until you’re ready to have it professionally cleaned, attempt to clean the gown yourself, take it to a local dry cleaning company or have it cleaned by a an online wedding dress preservation company which is properly equipped to clean the delicate fabrics of a wedding dress.
 Regardless of which option you go with, be sure to do your research beforehand and be sure you’re comfortable in your decision.

-Delicate Materials – Silk and other sensitive materials don’t respond well to traditional cleaning detergents which can cause permanent damage to the delicate material.
+Delicate Materials – Silk and other sensitive materials don’t respond well to traditional cleaning detergents which can cause permanent damage to the fibers of this delicate material.

-Polyester Organza - If your dress has any organza details then use extreme caution when pressing the material.
-Organza will more than likely lose its crispness from heat when hand pressing the material.
+Polyester Organza - If your dress has any organza details use extreme caution when pressing the material.
+Organza will more than likely lose its crispness from high heat when hand pressing the material.
 Keep the iron on the absolute lowest settings.

 Brushes – Be sure you use very soft bristled brushes on your dress.
-Hard brushes can cause delicate material to fray and in some cases, even cause pulls in the fabric.
+Hard brushes can cause delicate material to fray and in some cases, even lead to pulls in the fabric.

 - Is the cleaning performed on site?
-Ask if they clean your dress on the premises or send it off to another company.
-Most local dry cleaners don’t have the proper equipment needed to clean the delicate materials of a wedding gown and often send it off to a professional company, marking up the cost in the process.
+Ask if they clean your dress on the premises or send it away to be cleaned through another company.
+Most local dry cleaners haven't invested in the proper equipment needed to clean the delicate materials of a wedding gown.
+This leads to them having to send it off to a professional wedding dress cleaning company, marking up the cost to you in the process.
 If this is the case, skip the middleman and go straight to the company who will be doing the cleaning and you’ll save yourself hundreds of dollars in the process.

 - Shop around.
 You’ll find that local wedding dress dry cleaning costs can vary by hundreds of dollars, even if some use the same exact service to have your dress cleaned and preserved.